nazimboudeffa/gfn-faq/README.md

 untill its out of stock and it depends on how much people buy it and how much stock they have

+Why when I launch my game it doesn't fit my screen
+---

+gfn doesnt save graphic settings in major part of games so you have to change the display each restart

 Troubleshooting your Client
 ---